adebiasi/SonicPi/README.md

 # SonicPi

-This repo contains some basic examples to practice with SonicPi.
+This repo contains some code to practice with SonicPi.

 # Guitar chords generator